GENERAL ELECTION (MIDTERM)

 Students attending college in Missouri should visit the CAMPUS PROJECT for more information on registering to vote and voting in Missouri.

-Military and Overseas Voters can use the Missouri Military and Overseas Voting Access Portal.
-Or they can use the Federal Voting Assistance Program website for more information on registering to vote and voting in Missouri.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Missouri.

 After completion of sentence and probation or parole, ex-felons are eligible to vote.
 However, individuals who have been convicted of an election offense, whether a felony or misdemeanor, are not allowed to vote.
 Voters MUST re-register to vote.